 There are still prospectors searching for gold in the American Far WestGOLD has always attracted people.
 At the start of the twentieth century, and during the nineteenth century, thousands of men went to the West of the United States, looking for gold.
 The "Gold Rush" lasted, on and off, for, sixty or seventy years, then it finished.

-But today, there are still men and women out in the West, looking for gold, as Andrew Rossiter found out.
+But today, there are still a few men and women out in the West, looking for gold, as Andrew Rossiter found out.

 Atlantic City began life as a staging post on one of the transcontinental trails, taken by emigrants en route for California.
 Soon however it became a roaring gold town, where people could make (or lose) their fortunes in a day.
-Few did make a fortune; many found enough gold to keep them happy, but a lot found nothing, or nothing much.Then, about seven years after the gold rush began, it finished.
+Few of them made a fortune; a few found enough gold to keep them happy, but many found nothing, or nothing much.Then, about seven years after the gold rush began, it finished.
 Suddenly, it seemed that there was no gold left in the ground.
-The miners packed their tools, their pans, and their bags, and went off somewhere else, to try their luck again.
+Most of the miners packed their tools, their pans, and their bags, and went off somewhere else, to try their luck again.
 There were no more emigrants either; as soon as the first transcontinental railroad had opened in 1869, the old emigrant trails had been completely abandoned.

 Surprisingly there was a fire-station; then, in the middle of the town, a wooden "saloon".
 A drink, I thought, something to drink at last.